plausible/docs/docs/outbound-link-click-tracking.md

 As usual, you need to place your Plausible Analytics tracking script code into the Header (`<head>`) section of your site.
 Place the tracking script within the `<head> … </head>` tags.

 Do this for all the websites where you'd like to enable outbound link click tracking.
 This is the only tracking script you need.
 You don't need to keep the old script.
+Your stats will keep tracking without intteruption and you will not lose any of your old data.

 ## If you're serving our script from your custom domain